npochhi/bist-parser/README.md

 #### Difference from the DyNet implementation

 1. The multiple roots checking of the evaluation script is turned off (See [here](https://github.com/wddabc/bist-parser/blob/pytorch/bmstparser/src/utils/evaluation_script/conll17_ud_eval.py#L168-L172)) as it might generate trees with multiple roots.
 (See the discussion [here](https://github.com/elikip/bist-parser/issues/10))
-2. This version has not yet supports deep LSTM as the DyNet version does.
-It means `--lstmlayer` is no larger than 1.
+2. This version hasn't yet supported deep LSTM as the DyNet version does, which means `--lstmlayer` is no larger than 1.